UBC-MDS/programming-in-python-for-data-science/chapters/en/module1.md

 ---
 title: 'Module 1: Python & Pandas - An Unexpected Friendship'
 description:
-  'In this module, you will be introduced to dataframes and the Pandas Python package.'
+  'In this module, you will be introduced to dataframes, the Python package Pandas, simple manipulations and Visualizations.'
 prev: module0
 next: /module2
 type: chapter